 There are three layers of skin:

-2. Dermis the layer of skin, located under the epidermis. - the middle layer of the skin; contains nerves, blood vessels, sweat glands, hair follicles, and oil-producing cells that keep the skin from drying out
+Dermis - the middle layer of the skin; contains nerves, blood vessels, sweat glands, hair follicles, and oil-producing cells that keep the skin from drying out - Fatty layer - the deep layer of skin

 Skin cancer begins in the epidermis, the outer layer of skin.
 The epidermis has three kinds of cells.

-• Squamous cells are cells that progressively flatten and fill with protective keratin (a tough, insoluble protein that makes skin almost completely waterproof) to form the outmost surface of the skin.
+- Squamous cells are cells that progressively flatten and fill with protective keratin (a tough, insoluble protein that makes skin almost completely waterproof) to form the outmost surface of the skin.

-• Basal cells are small cells located at the base of the epidermis that serve as a reservoir for squamous cells shed from the skin.
+- Basal cells are small cells located at the base of the epidermis that serve as a reservoir for squamous cells shed from the skin.

 Each of these cells can suddenly start to divide abnormally and become cancerous.
 The main types of skin cancer are named after these cells.